 Innovative Policy

-Innovative policy still being researched at this time.
+Innovative policy for Belgium still under development at this time.

 China

-From January 1,2021 to December 31, 2023, the Chinese government exempts vehicle purchase tax; The Chinese government provides a subsidy for battery-electric and fuel cell new-energy trucks and vocational vehicles up to RMB 39,600 ($5,448), and subsidies for battery-electric and fuel cell buses based on kWh capacity and length up to RMB 64,800 ($9,086).
+The Chinese government provides a subsidy for battery-electric and fuel-cell new-energy trucks and vocational vehicles up to RMB 39,600 ($5,448).
+From January 1, 2021, to December 31, 2023, the purchase of new energy vehicles will be exempted from vehicle purchase tax.
+Subsidies for Battery-electric and fuel cell buses based on kWh capacity and length:

 Infrastructure